aisiklar/aisiklar/README.md

-- 👋 Hi, I’m @aisiklar, experienced systems engineer, working in tech for 21+ years.
+- 👋 Hi, I’m @aisiklar, experienced systems design engineer, working in tech for 21+ years.
-- 👀 I’m interested in Blockchain (developing smart contracts and dApps), Java, Python, Machine Learning...
+- 👀 I’m interested in Blockchain (developing smart contracts and dApps), Java / Spring Boot, Python, Machine Learning...
 - 💞️ I’m looking to collaborate on open source projects, mainly on Blockchain and Java.
 - 📫 How to reach me https://www.linkedin.com/in/alptekinisiklar/
 <!---